newcleo-dev-team/lbh15/README.rst

 Go to :ref:`Documentation` to see full package documentation.

-lbh15 is released under the GNU General Public License 3 (see :any:`License`).
+lbh15 is released under the GNU Lesser General Public License 3 (see :any:`License`).

 =================